 Fixture doesn’t necessarily need to be those pieces found inside the property.
 All landscaping or any kind of plant that has its roots firm in the ground is usually considered as fixture.

 Furniture is not in any way connected to the property.
 Furniture can include items like TVs, beds, tables, chairs, and couches.
-Most of the time, furniture is considered as personal property.
+Most of the time, furniture is considered as personal property no matter they are used furniture or new furniture.
 On the other hand, fixtures are those things that can be attached or affixed to the property either semi-permanently or permanently.
 For instance, fixtures may include the outdoor sheds, heating system, wall-attached lamps, built-in drawers, shelves, outlets, showerheads, toilets, faucets and other similar items stuck to a property such as the air conditioning unit.

 Verification of furniture and fixtures